-- Within 5 days of the competition, submit via e-mail, a letter expressing your concerns to the ACA Judging Coordinator.
-This letter must also be Ccd to the ACA President and the Teacher Advisor/Principal/Gym Owner of the Coach/school/team expressing the concern.
+Within five (5) days of the competition, submit via e-mail, a letter expressing your concerns to the ACA Judging Coordinator.
+This letter must also be copied to the ACA Executive Director and the Teacher Advisor/Principal/Gym Owner of the Coach/school/gym expressing the concern.

-- The Supervisory Judge will address your concerns in an email within seven (7) days after receiving the complaint, after s/he consults with the judges and/or persons concerned.
-This response will also be sent to those individuals Ccd in the original complaint letter.
+The Supervisory Judge will address your concerns in an email within seven (7) days after receiving the complaint, after s/he consults with the judges and/or persons concerned.
+This response will also be sent to those individuals copied in the original complaint letter.

 Concerns or complaints must always be addressed in writing.
-Verbal complaints are strongly discouraged.
-Direct confrontation of the judges, Judging Coordinator and ACA Staff is considered inappropriate and is strongly discouraged.
-Such actions could result in suspension from future ACA events.
+Direct verbal confrontation to the Judges, Judging Coordinator, or any ACA staff or Board member, is considered inappropriate and such actions could result in suspension from future ACA Sanctionedevents.

-For Senior High Provincial competitions an appeal may be made to the ASAA.
+For Metro Zones and ASAA Senior High Provincial competitions, an appeal may be made to the ASAA.
 Please contact the ASAA Commissioner for cheerleading for information on this process.